Ryan and Aidan.

 Aidan has since been a prime performer of the National Anthem on guitar at events around the United States.
 In addition to numerous local events, Aidan has performed the National Anthem for many music festivals and professional sporting events to include the NFL, NBA, NHL, MLB, NCAA and NASCAR.
 In 2016, Aidan performed the National Anthem at the BFD16 music festival in Dallas Texas before he joined Rock Band "Drowning Pool" of stage for the performance of their iconic hit song "Bodies".

 Around the age of 12, Aidan was the guitar player for his own band “EVOLUTION - Omaha”.
 He has played guitar for his school show choir, church, and a teen-aged country band.
 He has also participated in several projects with the O'Keefe Music Foundation out of Cincinnati, OH.
 In 2019, Aidan was a guitarist in the original rock band Evandale.

-Aidan relocated to Atlanta, GA in 2020 where he continues to pursue opportunities in music and acting.
-Aidan trains at Drama Inc. and Catapult Acting Studios in Atlanta.
-He recently landed the role of Jimmy Walker in the Television mini-series "No Rest For The Wicked" which is currently filming in Charlotte, NC and has a release date of December 2021.
-He is also playing guitar for the country band Whiskey County out of Atlanta.
+Aidan relocated to Atlanta, GA in 2020 where he continues to pursue opportunities in music.
+He is currently playing guitar for the country band Whiskey County out of Atlanta.